naduni99x/hacktitude_2023.github.io/challenge-0.md

 Currently, the system displays a welcome message after successful authentication.
 The welcome message should include the user's firstname and the right top nav bar should include the users first and last names.

 #### Scenario 3
-Welcome message displays `Welcome undefined` and Top nav bar shows `undefined undefined`
+Welcome message displays `Welcome undefined` and top nav bar shows `undefined undefined`

 <p align="center">